 Insights Support Increased Ad Spend in Performing Channels

 Google’s algorithms offer thousands of insights per second with Data-Driven Attribution in Google Analytics 360.
 These insights help you discover the top channels leading customers to conversion, with full integration across all online and offline data.
 The result?
 Visibility of the full customer journey and a better understanding of how your marketing dollars cohesively work for you.

 Let’s walk through an example: If Data-Driven Attribution shows 10% more high-value conversions from email marketing versus other channels, where should you allocate your next $10,000 in ad spend?
 Choose between Google Ads or Email marketing.

 If you chose email marketing, then you may see a huge boost in sales thanks to the insight you gained from enterprise analytics Google Analytics 360.

 Full Customer Journey Attribution & Increased Audience Accuracy

 Driving eCommerce insights with sampled data is unreliable, and it’s essential to understand how Google uses Google Analytics data.
 The free version of Google Analytics is free for a reason: reach (and their ability to resell the data they get from that reach.)
 85% of all websites use the free version of Google Analytics.
-As a result, Google has access to a significant amount of audience data which they offer up to their Google Analytics 360 clients.
+As a result, Google has access to a significant amount of audience data which they offer up to their GA360 clients.

-Access to Google’s extensive audience data allows Google Analytics 360 and Display and Video 360 customers to activate media against unparalleled 2nd party targeting, which drives investments by reducing wasted ad spend on inaccurate or out of date 3rd party audiences.
+Access to Google’s extensive audience data allows enterprise analytics Google Analytics 360 and Display and Video 360 customers to activate media against unparalleled 2nd party targeting, which drives investments by reducing wasted ad spend on inaccurate or out of date 3rd party audiences.
 Highly accurate audience data leads to stronger targeting, which leads to higher conversions.